umanzorurrutia/cse15l-lab-reports/lab5-report.md

     }
 ```
 The fixed code returns `value` when the `value` is equal to 0 or 1, inducing the proper function of the `fibonacci()` method.

+## Reflection
+In the second half of the quarter, I learned a lot about the testing process and how powerful Bash scripts are.
+Being able to create grading scripts hands-on and following the process of designing a tester, implementing it, and fixing bugs was crucial in understanding the complexities of the grading process.
+I am now highly confident in my ability to locate and fix bugs in my code and in my ability to execute scripts in Bash.